 Finally, we’ve got different frameworks and programming languages.
 For instance, R is famously a vector-oriented programming language.
 This means that the lowest unit is not an integer or a float; instead, it is a vector.
 In the same way, TensorFlow works with tensors.
 This not only optimizes the CPU usage, but also allows us to employ GPUs to make calculations.
 What’s more, in 2016 Google developed TPUs (tensor processing units).
 These are processors, which consider a ‘tensor’ a building block for a calculation and not 0s and 1s as does a CPU, making calculations exponentially faster.

 So, tensors are a great addition to our toolkit, if we are looking to expand into machine and deep learning.
-If you want to get into that, you can learn more about TensorFlow and the other popular deep learning frameworks here.
+If you want to get into that, you can learn more in our Deep Learning with TensorFlow 2 and Convolutional Neural Networks with TensorFlow in Python courses.

 Ready to take the next step towards a data science career?